 Acanthastrea are LPS (Large Polyp Stony) corals.
 The most common coral in the Acantastrea family is the Acanthastrea lordhowensis coral.
 The “Acan Lord” coral is extremely popular in the aquarium trade due to its strikingly gorgeous coloration and fascinating feeding responses.
-Acanthastrea bowerbanki and Acanthastrea echinata are also in the same family.
-The Acanthastrea coral family is a great fit for any hobbyist that wants to add color and an easy-care coral to their display aquarium.
-These corals accelerate in growth and in color with manual feeding intervals once or twice a week.
-Spot feeding is recommended.

 LPS Corals (Large Polyp Stony Corals) encompass a large variety of different species of Corals.
 All having different coral growth patterns.
 LPS corals tend to be robust corals and make an excellent addition for any aquarium hobbyist.

 Montipora is a genus of Scleractinian corals in the phylum Cnidaria.
 Members of the genus Montipora may exhibit many different growth morphologies, often growing in both horizontal and vertical direction.
-The Montipora species is comprised close to eighty-five known species, Montipora is the second most species rich coral genus after Acropora.
-In the Aquarium trade, Montipora corals have exploded in popularity due to its amazing color variations and its bio luminescent features at dusk with the correct lighting and will make an amazing addition to any experienced Aquarius.

 In general, the colorful Small Polyped Stony corals have small polyps on a calcareous skeleton.
 In many instances they are either branching or plated.
 SPS corals are considered more difficult to keep than the LPS or soft corals and are not recommended for beginner aquariust.

-Soft corals are exactly as the name described, they are soft and lack a calcium carbonate exoskeleton.
+Soft corals are exactly as the name describes, they are soft and lack a calcium carbonate exoskeleton.
 These corals are relatively easy to grow in a large variety of different aquarium systems.
 This coral makes an excellent candidate to add to an aquarium system if you would like to become familiar with corals or just want to add an easy-care coral to your preexisting reef aquarium.
-Soft corals can come in unique colors which can make them very desirable.
+Soft corals come in unique colors which can make them very desirable.